-Imagine this: You're at home, working at your desk.
+Imagine this: You’re at home, working at your desk.
 Your 2-year-old daughter comes up to you with her favorite book.
 She wants you to read to her.
-You tell her sweetly that you can't at the moment, but will read to her in an hour.
+You tell her sweetly that you can’t at the moment, but you will read to her in an hour.
 She starts to pout.
-Next thing you know, she's sitting cross-legged on the carpet, crying uncontrollably.
+Next thing you know, she’s sitting cross-legged on the carpet, crying uncontrollably.

 Many parents are at a loss when it comes to addressing their toddler’s temper tantrums.
 It may seem like you’re getting nowhere because your child is not listening to you.